giordamaug/WisardClassifier-C_lists/README.md

 Docker Installation/Usage
 ----------------------

-Firt you need to have docker client installed on your system.
+First, you need to have docker client installed on your system.
 Then, you can install and test WisardClassfier in a docker container with the command:

 ```bash